Friday, November 22, 1963.

 Following a third interruption, the CBS news bulletin card remained on screen for an extended period, with Cronkite reporting on the still sketchy details as they came in.
 CBS were not geared up to broadcast television news at a moment’s notice.
 That changed after November 22, 1963.
 Back then television cameras took a while to warm up and could not be used immediately.
 Cronkite eventually came into vision at his desk 20 minutes after the first bulletin announcement.

 Although the CBS broadcast is now the most remembered, at the time rival network NBC’s news coverage usually had a bigger audience share.
 NBC had a dedicated “emergency” news studio in New York, but like CBS they had no camera ready to go at a moment’s notice.
 They did, however, manage to get their cameras up and running more quickly than CBS, with newscasters Bill Ryan, Chet Huntley and Frank McGhee coming into vision three or four minutes before Cronkite.
 Viewed today, NBC’s coverage is admirably assured and professional, even with all the obvious technical difficulties.
 The emergency studio did not have the ability to air live telephone calls, so for much of the time Frank McGhee relayed, word for word, reports sent in from Robert MacNeil at Dallas’s Parkland Hospital.
-Perhaps that is why the NBC footage has been overshadowed by its rival.
+Perhaps that is why the NBC footage has since been overshadowed by its rival.
 At the moment the President’s death is announced, Cronkite addresses his audience directly, whilst McGhee is interacting with the phone and the others in the studio.
+Purely from a historical context, it has less impact.

 The third American television network, ABC, was the least prepared.
 ABC had neither an emergency news studio, nor the ability to broadcast live from its news office.
 Furthermore, its main newscaster, Ron Cochran, was at lunch.
 Although interrupting their affiliate stations’ local programming with audio reports read out by Ed Zimmerman, ABC did not begin continuous broadcasting of the breaking news until 1:00pm Central/2:00pm Eastern, several minutes after their rivals.
 Footage of ABC’s coverage shows Cochran and fellow newscaster Don Goddard struggling to relay the latest developments whilst an impromptu studio set is built around them.
-It’s a bit of a mess.
+It’s a bit of a mess (and unintentionally quite funny).

 Huge credit, however, should be given to ABC’s Dallas affiliate, WFAA.
 The station ’s studios were only a couple of blocks away from Dealey Plaza and program manager Jay Watson and station announcer Jerry Haynes both heard the shots being fired as they stood on Main Street.
 Watson was quick witted enough to seek out eyewitnesses and, just minutes after the shooting, interviewed a family who had witnessed the event at close range.
 Jerry Haynes was well known in the Dallas area for playing the role of children’s entertainer Mr Peppermint, and an air of surrealism is at times lent to the WFAA footage as Watson occasionally refers to his colleague using his nom de plume.